 - Definition and management of study budgets

 - Input on study protocol and database development

-SCCR CEC provides the following services:
+SCCR CEC provides the following capabilities:

 - Development of CEC charter

-- Endpoint CRF (case report form) design
+- Endpoint CRF (Case Report Form) design

-- Endpoint definitions
+- Establish endpoint definitions

-- CEC member training and meeting coordination
+- CEC member training

-The SCCR partners with the Quantitative Sciences Unit (QSU) to provide statistical support to the Data Safety Monitoring Board (DSMB) for ongoing clinical trials of all phases.
+SCCR partners with the Quantitative Sciences Unit (QSU) to provide statistical support to the Data Safety Monitoring Board (DSMB) for ongoing clinical trials of all phases.
 The QSU is a collaborative statistics unit within the Biomedical Informatics Research (BMIR) Division in the Department of Medicine (DOM).
-The SCCR and QSU teams partner to manage and provide operational support for DSMB activities.
+The SCCR and QSU teams unite to manage and provide operational support for DSMB activities.

 - Identification of qualified DSMB committee members